 Also, did you know puppets are usually made expressionless?
 The audience brings the emotion to the character, along with the story, puppeteering and ambience.
 It was fascinating and a real joy to show the girls the inner workings of a fascinating art form.
 Plus they got to meet Cinderella.

-The Little Angel Theatre also offers puppet making and manipulating workshops for children and adults.
+The Little Angel Theatre also offers puppet making and manipulating workshops for both children and adults.
 There’s a Saturday Puppet Club too to help inspire the next generation of puppeteers.

 The Singing Mermaid is on until April 22nd, I couldn’t recommend it more if you fancy escaping the real world for an explosion of funny capers, songs and enchanting puppets.